$A_1$ Fefferman-Stein inequality for maximal functions of martingales in uniformly smooth spaces

-We follow \cite{MR3688518} in calling the inequality \eqref{eq:w-BDG} a Fefferman--Stein inequality, in reference to \cite[\textsection 3]{MR0284802}, where the first inequality involving the pair of weights $w,w^{*}$ appeared.
+We follow \cite{MR3688518} in calling the inequality \eqref{eq:w-BDG} a Fefferman--Stein inequality, in reference to \cite[\textsection 3]{MR0284802}, where the first inequality involving the pair of weights $w,w^{*}$ appeared (see \cite[Theorem 3.2.3]{MR3617205} for a martingale version).
 In order to distinguish this result from many others due to Fefferman and Stein, we prepend the designation ``$A_{1}$'', which in the one-weight theory stands for the condition $w^{*} \leq [w]_{A_{1}}w$.
 The pair $w,w^{*}$ can be seen as satisfying a two-weight version of the $A_{1}$ condition.

+For dyadic martingales, assuming $w\in A_{\infty}$, an inequality similar to \eqref{eq:w-BDG} with $w^{*}$ replaced by $w$ is known \cite[Theorem 2]{MR352854}.
+The recent result \cite[Theorem 1.3]{BrzOse2021} (which applied to martingale transforms in place of the square function) suggests that no such inequality is possible for general martingales.

 The advantage of weighted estimates such as \eqref{eq:w-BDG} is that they can be easily extrapolated to estimates for other moments, see Appendix~\ref{sec:extrapolation}.
 We illustrate the extrapolation idea with a basic argument, which shows that the linear dependence on $\Csm$ in \eqref{eq:w-BDG} is optimal.
 Assume that the inequality